tacioalves/tacioalves/README.md

 I'm a student of Computer Engineering Passionate about technologie.
 I have experience with projects using Java and databases

-- 💻 I’m currently working on Project Analyst
+- 💻 I’m currently working on Analyst Developer

 - 🌱 I have experience with Java and SQL